 To learn more about my professional experience and explore the ways we can work together, please visit the Work with Coley page.

 I post two recipes each week here on Coley Cooks.
 Tuesday recipes are always in the traditional food blog format with photos and detailed instructions, while Friday recipes feature a quick and easy video tutorial.
 Occasionally I’ll pop in to take you on a tour of my garden or tell you about my experiences traveling to new and exciting places.
 Whether you’re a novice or a pro, there’s a little something here for everyone.
-I tackle everything from making a basic tomato sauce to home curing and smoking your own bacon.
+I tackle everything from making a basic tomato sauce to curing and smoking your own bacon.

 My style of cooking is dictated mostly by the seasons since I’m lucky enough to experience all four of them where I live.
 You’ll find lots of garden-inspired, veggie-centric recipes, plus plenty of sweet treats, as I have a mouth full of sweet teeth.
 You’ll also find lots of seafood, a little bit of meat, plenty of pasta, some breakfast, the occasional beverage and even a few homemade beauty products.
 Oh!
 And tomatoes.
 Sooo many tomatoes.
-It’s a bit of an obsession.
+It’s a major obsession.

 I have a big sense of humor and always write this blog with a smile, so please, always read it with one. 🙂